5lad/data-analytics-projects/README.md

 # data-analytics-projects
-This repo contains my past Data Analytics-related work, both professional and academic.
+A collection of my past Data Analytics-related work, both professional and academic